 Most cross-training activities also use somewhat different muscles than running, so cross-training can reduce muscle overuse and soreness and prevent the development of muscle imbalances from running only.

-Examples of suitable cross-training activities for runners include hiking, cycling (indoor or outdoor), elliptical, swimming, pool running, rowing, cross-country skiing, and dancing.
+Examples of suitable cross-training activities for runners include hiking, cycling/biking (indoor or outdoor), elliptical, swimming, pool running, rowing, cross-country skiing, and dancing.

 If you’re sore and tired from your run/walk workouts, choose a cross-training activity that’s particularly gentle on your joints, such as swimming, walking, or yoga.

-The rest days are an essential aspect of your training and this running challenge.
-Though many new runners get so excited about their training that they want to run every day, rest days give your body time to rebuild, repair, and recover.
+Rest days are an essential part of your training.
+Though many new runners get so excited about their training that they want to run every day, rest days give your body time to rebuild, repair, and recover, and the last thing you want is to be injured.2McCall, P. (2018, December 19).
+8 Reasons to Take a Rest Day.
+Www.acefitness.org. https://www.acefitness.org/resources/everyone/blog/7176/8-reasons-to-take-a-rest-day/

 Regularly taking rest days reduces the risk of injury by allowing sufficient time for your tissues to recover before loading them with the impacts, strains, forces, and stresses of running again.
 Taking time off enables you to safely hit the next running workout with renewed energy and strength.